mohankri/puppetworld/README.md

 sudo puppet cert --sign <agenthostname>

 On Agent (Repeat);
-puppet agent -t --debug --verbose
+puppet agent -t --debug --verbose   or puppet agent --test

 Verify for creation of /tmp/myfirstmodule on agent